 There are many benefits of having your child attend IEP meetings.
 It gives him the chance to be an active participant in his own education.
 Here are a few other benefits to consider:

-It also gives your child an opportunity to think and practice talking about his
+- It also gives your child an opportunity to think and practice talking about his strengths and weaknesses.